Generalizations of data-driven balancing: What to sample for different balancing-based reduced models: What to sample for -variants

-Using this reformulation, the state-space transformation $\BT = \in\R^{2n\times 2n}$ decouples the cascaded system realization~\eqref{eq:WG}.
-In other words, the transformed state-space is given by
+decouples the cascaded system realization~\cref{eq:WG}.
+In other words, the transformed realization satisfies

-Note that the $(1,1)$ block of the cascaded system is purely antistable (e.g., the poles lie in the open right half-plane) and the (2,2) block is purely stable.
-Since $\left(\BW(-s)^\tr\right)^{-1}\BG_\infty(s)$ is the transfer function of~\eqref{eq:WGdiag}, it can be written as
+Note that the $(1,1)$ block of the cascaded system is purely antistable, i.e., its poles lie in the open right half-plane, and the (2,2) block is purely stable.
+Because $\left(\BW(-s)^{\trans}\right)^{-1}\BG_\infty(s)$ is the transfer function of~\cref{eq:WGdiag}, it can be written as

-where the unspecified $\star$ corresponds to the \emph{anti-stable} part of $\left(\BW(-s)^\tr\right)^{-1}\BG(s)$.
-Thus, both $\BGforEA(s)$ and $\BGforB(s)$ are equivalent to $\left[\left(\BW(-s)^\tr\right)^{-1}\BG_\infty(s)\right]_+$, as claimed in~\eqref{eq:GforA_E_bst}. \end{proof}
+where the unspecified $\star$ corresponds to the \emph{anti-stable} part of $\left(\BW(-s)^{\trans}\right)^{-1}\BG(s)$.
+Thus, both $\BGforEA(s)$ and $\BGforB(s)$ are equivalent to $\left[\left(\BW(-s)^{\trans}\right)^{-1}\BG_\infty(s)\right]_+$, as claimed in~\cref{eq:GforA_E_bst}. \end{proof}